pigeonseverywhere/shelves/README.md

 ```bash
 npm install -g shelves-cli
 ```
-Then you can use it with the keyword `shelf`.
+Then you can use it with the keyword `shelves`.
 See the commands section for examples.

 ### homebrew